Language and Experience: A Computational Model of Social Learning in Complex Tasks: Experimental paradigm

 To investigate how humans and computational models integrate experiential and linguistic evidence during learning, we conducted a series of IRB-approved experiments comparing three learning conditions (see Figure~\ref{fig:main}{a}): \begin{enumerate}[left=0.5em, itemsep=1pt, topsep=2pt] \item \textbf{Experience}: Players learn solely through direct interaction with the game. \item \textbf{Experience + human message}: Players receive additional advice from previous human players. \item \textbf{Experience + model message}: Players receive additional advice from previous model players. \end{enumerate} This design allows us to examine both the effectiveness of linguistic guidance and potential asymmetries in human-model knowledge transfer.
 In each condition, players had 15 lives to solve four levels of each game, advancing only after completing the current level.

-\textbf{Participants.} We recruited 122 participants through Prolific to play five randomly-assigned games.
-To ensure task engagement while maintaining a representative sample, we excluded participants who failed to complete at least one level in three or more games (final N=120).
-Participants were randomly assigned to one of three conditions (N=40 each).
-In social conditions, each participant received advice from a randomly-selected previous player (either human or model) who had completed the game in the experience-only condition.
-All generated messages were transmitted to a unique receiver in a 1-to-1 mapping.
+\textbf{Participants.} We recruited 122 participants through Prolific to play 5 randomly-assigned games.
+To ensure task engagement while maintaining a representative sample, we excluded participants who failed to complete at least one level in $\geq3$ games (final N=120).
+Participants were randomly assigned to one of the 3 conditions (N=40 each).
+In social conditions, each participant received advice from a randomly-selected previous player (either human or model) who had completed the game in the experience-only condition (1-to-1 mapping).

 \textbf{Procedure.} All participants first completed a brief tutorial game to familiarize themselves with the interface and basic game mechanics.
 In social conditions, participants read advice from previous players before starting each new game, and during gameplay.
 After completing each game (either by winning or depleting lives), participants wrote advice ``\textit{to help future players who have not yet played the game.}'' This prompt encouraged participants to distill their learned knowledge into linguistic guidance, see full instructions in Appendix Section~\ref{sec:instructions_human}.